nyloxoxo/VibecodingSetupSilktide/README.md

 ### Docker Configuration Files

 - **docker-compose.yml**: Defines the services and container configuration
-- **Dockerfile**: Simple Nginx-based configuration to serve the web interface
+- **Dockerfile**: Node/Express-based configuration to serve the web interface
 - **.dockerignore**: Excludes unnecessary files from the Docker build

 ### Running the Docker Setup